KlausBlum/LO-ly-wiki/Config.md

 ### PNG

 This file format is used by default, because it works equally in LibreOffice and OpenOffice, on Windows, Linux or Mac.
-However, it's not the best choice with regard to image quality: [File formats: bitmap vs. vector](https://github.com/openlilylib/LO-ly/wiki/File-formats:-bitmap-vs.-vector)
+However, it's not the best choice with regard to image quality: [File formats - bitmap vs. vector](https://github.com/openlilylib/LO-ly/wiki/File-formats:-bitmap-vs.-vector)

 ### EPS
+At the moment, EPS is the only vector format available for OpenOffice.
+LibreOffice cannot handle it.

+EPS images are printed correctly, but OpenOffice does not display them on screen.
+It's helpful to use PNG format at first.
+Once the musical snippets look as indended, they can be recompiled using the EPS format.

+EPS images also are missing in PDF export.
+At least on Windows, there is a workaround for that: Printing the document with a "print to pdf" driver leads to correct results.

 ### SVG